1977 New York Mets season: Regular season

 The 1977 Mets had some promising new players in outfielder Lee Mazzilli and catcher John Stearns, but there was not enough stock in the lineup.
 The once powerful pitching staff had also taken on a leaner look.
-By midseason, ace Tom Seaver had been traded, Jerry Koosman was 8–20 and Jon Matlack (who would be traded in December) was 7–15.
+By midseason, ace Tom Seaver had been traded, Jerry Koosman was on the way to going 8–20 and Jon Matlack (who would be traded in December) finished 7–15.

 Managerial change

 On May 30, after being swept in a doubleheader by the Montreal Expos, the Mets' record fell to 15–30, and Frazier was fired as manager of the Mets.
 Mets first baseman Joe Torre assumed the role of player-manager, leading his team to a 49–68 record the remainder of the way.
 The team finished 37 games behind the Philadelphia Phillies in the National League East, narrowly avoiding a 100-loss season (64–98).

 Torre was the club's eighth manager and in certain respects his appointment reestablished the New York connection of Mets managers.
 Although he had spent most of his career with the Milwaukee and Atlanta Braves and the St. Louis Cardinals, Torre had grown up and played his first baseball in Brooklyn.
 When the thirty-six-year-old Torre retired as a player that June, he left behind a .297 lifetime batting average for his eighteen years in the major leagues, including an MVP season in 1971 when he led the league with a .363 batting average.
 Torre was an able manager, with a veteran's incisive insights into the game and the ability to handle and motivate players.
 But in this case, a last-place team was a last-place team no matter how able the manager.